 “It’s still not as good as Common Lisp.”

-Zach Tellman, creator of Aleph, is currently helping us build an engineering team in Factual’s Palo Alto office.
+Zach Tellman, creator of Aleph, is currently helping us build an engineering team in Factual’s San Francisco office.
 Zach describes his seasoned, measured approach to using Clojure to conquer Factual’s complex engineering challenges:

 “Yeah, I can hack that together this weekend.”